Desipramine Hydrochloride

 Metabolic-Nutritional

-Elevation or depression of blood glucose levels; SIADH; weight gain or loss.
+Elevation or depression of blood glucose levels, SIADH, weight gain or loss.

 Miscellaneous

-Acute collapse; drug fever; edema; fever; parotid swelling; proneness to falling; sudden death; sweating; withdrawal symptoms, including headache, malaise, and nausea.
+Acute collapse; fever; flushing; parotid swelling; proneness to falling; sudden death; withdrawal symptoms, including headache, malaise, and nausea.

 Precautions

-WarningsIncreased risk of suicidal thinking and behavior has been observed in children, adolescents, and young adults taking antidepressants for major depressive disorders and other psychiatric disorders.
-Monitor patients of all ages who are started on antidepressant therapy appropriately and observe them closely for clinical worsening, suicidality, or unusual changes in behavior.
-Advise families and caregivers of the need for close observation and communication with the health care provider. |
+WarningsAntidepressants increased the risk of suicidal thinking and behavior (suicidality) in children, adolescents, and young adults in short-term studies of major depressive disorder (MDD) and other psychiatric disorders compared with placebo.
+Anyone considering the use of desipramine or any other antidepressant in a child, adolescent, or young adult must balance this risk with the clinical need.
+Closely observe and appropriately monitor patients of all ages who are started on antidepressant therapy for clinical worsening, suicidality, or unusual changes in behavior.
+Advise families and caregivers of the need for close observation and communication with the prescribing health care provider.
+Desipramine is not approved for use in children. |

 Pregnancy